What Can I Do with a History Degree? Anything!

 Careers of Amherst History Majors

 Recent Amherst graduates who majored in history are doing a bit of everything.
-They can be found working in law firms, medicine, consulting, healthcare, teaching, in non-governmental organizations (both domestically and internationally), military, religious institutions, and education.
+They can be found working in law firms, medicine, consulting, healthcare, nongovernmental organizations (both domestically and internationally), the military, religious institutions, and education.
 Many of them are pursuing graduate degrees, including PhDs, MBAs, MDs, and JDs.
 Join us and add your passion to the mix!

-“Close study of history [is] helpful generally in reading/writing/analysis skills which I use every day as a lawyer.
-Better understanding of modern politics; greater sensitivity to foreign cultures (esp. in conjunction with language study),” Christopher Condlin, ’03.
+“Close study of history [is] helpful generally in reading/writing/analysis, skills which I use every day as a lawyer.
+[It provides a] better understanding of modern politics, and greater sensitivity to foreign cultures (especially in conjunction with language study).”
+Christopher Condlin ’03

 “Being a history major at Amherst College teaches you how to think critically, argue convincingly, and write well.
-These skills are transferrable far beyond academia: to wit, I interned for a global strategy consulting firm after my junior year, and then worked for four years at the same company before pursuing a Ph.D.
-Studying history at Amherst was instrumental to my success in consulting, because it helped me to develop vital skills of drawing conclusions and forming narratives based on my interpretation of large amounts of data.”
-K. Ian Shin, ‘06
+These skills are transferrable far beyond academia.
+To wit, I interned for a global strategy consulting firm after my junior year, and then worked for four years at the same company before pursuing a PhD.
+Studying history at Amherst was instrumental to my success in consulting, because it helped me to develop vital skills: drawing conclusions and forming narratives based on my interpretation of large amounts of data.”
+K. Ian Shin ’06

 “History Is Not a Useless Major: Fighting Myths with Data,” by Paul B. Sturtevant, Perspectives on History: The Newsmagazine of the American Historical Association, April 2017